 Through secondary scholarly research, key-informant interviews with homeless women in Delhi, and observations of current adult literacy interventions on site, this research aims to capture emergent themes useful for designing adult literacy education.
-Interviews with women will seek to identify valuable cultural themes and patterns that can direct the content of literacy education programs for homeless women.
+Interviews with women identify valuable cultural themes and patterns that can direct the content of literacy education programs for homeless women.
 Findings identify common themes among the women at the shelter: rural to urban migration; common life milestones such as child marriage, abuse, abandonment, and motherhood; transactional faith in Allah, discontent with shelter conditions; and hope for their children’s futures.